 If you’re visiting Charleston during the summer, bring your bathing suit and prepare to jump in!

-Even if your weekend in Charleston takes place during the offseason, though, Folly Beach is still a beautiful place for a walk.
+Even if your weekend in Charleston, SC, takes place during the offseason, though, Folly Beach is still a beautiful place for a walk.

 Travel back into Charleston to tour one more piece of history at the Aiken-Rhett house.